Adventure into Fear (franchise)

 Adventure into Fear was a set of American television series planned for the streaming service Hulu, based on characters that appear in publications by Marvel Comics.
-Produced by Marvel Television and ABC Signature Studios, they were to be set in the Marvel Cinematic Universe (MCU) and acknowledge the continuity of the franchise's films and other television series.
+Produced by Marvel Television and ABC Signature Studios, they were to be standalone series sharing the "same universe" as Marvel's other series but would not cross over with the films and television series of the Marvel Cinematic Universe (MCU).

 Following the cancellation of all Marvel's Netflix television series, Hulu ordered a set of interconnected new series from Marvel based on fear-focused Marvel properties in May 2019.
 Labelled "Adventure into Fear", the series included Ghost Rider—starring Gabriel Luna, reprising his role from ABC's Agents of S.H.I.E.L.D.—and Helstrom, though Ghost Rider was dropped during development.
-Helstrom stars Tom Austen and Sydney Lemmon, and debuted in October 2020.
+Helstrom stars Tom Austen and Sydney Lemmon, and debuted in October 2020, ultimately being disconnected from the MCU.
 Several more series were in development for the banner, but Marvel Television stopped work on these when it was folded into Marvel Studios in December 2019.
 Helstrom was canceled a year later in December 2020.

 Development

 In May 2019, after all of Marvel's Netflix television series were cancelled by that service, Marvel Television announced that two new series based on Ghost Rider and the siblings Daimon and Ana Helstrom had been ordered straight-to-series by Hulu, which had recently become majority-controlled by Marvel's parent company Disney.
-The intention was to build an interconnected universe between the two series in a similar fashion to the world created for Marvel's Netflix shows, while telling standalone stories that fit within the wider MCU.
+The intention was to build an interconnected universe between the two series in a similar fashion to the world created for Marvel's Netflix shows, telling standalone stories that would not cross over with the Marvel Cinematic Universe.
 A series based on Ghost Rider had been rumored at Marvel Television since the character appeared on their ABC series Agents of S.H.I.E.L.D., but the company did not want to make a spin-off series for the character at ABC because they wanted the series to be more mature than that network would allow; Hulu's series Castle Rock is closer to the tone that Marvel intended for Ghost Rider, so the studio began discussions with Hulu about expanding their slate at the service beyond the young adult series Runaways.
 Marvel initially referred to the two series as the cornerstone of the "Spirits of Vengeance", with Loeb adding that they were moving into a new, "chilling" corner of the Marvel Universe.
+Luna's Ghost Rider was initially reported to be a "completely new iteration of the character in no way connected to the 'Agents of S.H.I.E.L.D.' storyline", though Jeph Loeb would later say that the series would "acknowledge what has happened in the past", however it would not be a spin-off of Agents of S.H.I.E.L.D..